wsydney76/yii2-ffmpeg-service/README.md

 # Yii FFmpeg Service

+Temporary workaround.

-This is a workaround for creating poster images from videos in case FFmpeg is not installed.
+This is a service that lets you create poster images from videos in case your app runs in an environment where FFmpeg is not installed.

+Scenario: Your app runs in a DDEV container, this service runs on the host machine.

 Call it like this: